 Banking hours: Banking hours refers to the practice of serving hours in advance of the yearly deadline.
 Banking hours is encouraged.

 Tracking hours: Students may sign up for service, log hours served, get hours approved and write reflections on their service experience(s) through our online volunteer system, x2VOL (time to volunteer).
-New student training and activation for online system will occur during orientation days and Religious Studies classes in August.
+New student training and initial login to the online system will occur in the Fall.

 Reflection: Reflection questions are answered in the online system for personal reflection, as well as capturing stories and experiences for later use in applications for university admission, scholarships and awards.